Get The Black Friday & Cyber Monday Deal

 We’re all guilty of using the same password for several accounts at some point… it’s only natural!
 Why would we create unique passwords for every single online account we have anyways.

 Well, because it’s a must to use unique and strong passwords if you want to keep your accounts safe.
 Luckily, there’s a simple solution: choose one of the best password managers from our tested list; all have a strong focus on privacy and security!
 A password manager allows you to securely store all your passwords in a locked vault, and you still only need to remember one single password – the one for the manager.
 There are many free password managers available which also create good passwords so that you don’t have to think about how to create a strong one!
 By using strong and unique passwords for your online accounts, you can avoid falling victim to credential stuffing attacks and ensure your online accounts are more secure.
+To step your security up a notch, you can take advantage of email aliases to prevent the reuse of a single email address.

 End-to-end encrypt your emails